top of page

 The adjective 'platonic' has its etymological origins in the ancient Greek philosopher Plato.
 It is derived from the name of Plato, who was a student of Socrates and a prominent philosopher in ancient Athens.
 Plato's philosophical dialogues often explored the nature of love, knowledge, and relationships.
 One of his famous dialogues, 'Symposium,' discusses the concept of 'Platonic love,' which is a form of love characterized by intellectual and emotional connection rather than physical or romantic attraction.
 In Plato's philosophy, this type of love was considered a higher and more pure form of love, focusing on the shared pursuit of wisdom and ideas.
 Over time, the term 'platonic' came to be used more broadly to describe any relationship or connection that is based on intellectual or emotional bonding rather than physical or romantic aspects.
 The etymology of 'platonic' is directly linked to the philosophical ideas of Plato and his exploration of love and relationships in his works.

-Quiz: Find the meaning of the adjective platonic:
+Find the correct meaning of the adjective platonic:

 Try Again!